 outcome of your case.

-Defenses to DUI charges include: a bad stop, meaning the police officer did not have a good reason to initiate contact with the client; the arrest was unlawful or lacked probable cause; the client burped, vomited or regurgitated prior to giving a breathe test; there is a chain of custody issue with a blood sample; the blood sample was somehow compromised and other defenses.
+Defenses to DUI charges include: a bad stop, meaning the police officer did not have a good reason to initiate contact with the client; the arrest was unlawful or lacked probable cause; the client burped, vomited or regurgitated prior to giving a breathe test; there is a chain of custody issue with a blood sample; the blood sample was contaminated and other defenses.

 The client can choose either a blood or breathe test or can choose to take both.
 A urine test is no longer an option.

 A refusal to take a blood or breathe test can lead to an automatic license suspension and depending on the facts of the case usually makes the client worse off.
 However, the client can refuse the Preliminary Alcohol Screening (PAS) test without any negative repercussion.
-The PAS test is usually a hand held device given to the client to breathe into as part of the DUI investigation conducted prior to arrest.
+The PAS test is usually a hand-held device given to the client to breathe into as part of the DUI investigation conducted prior to arrest.
 The client should be read an admonition prior to taking the PAS.
 This test is usually given at the individual’s vehicle.
 BUT BEWARE BECAUSE NOW SOME AGENCIES HAVE DEVICES IN THEIR PATROL UNITS WHICH CAN BE USED AS THE FINAL CHEMICAL TEST.
 MAKE SURE AND ASK THE OFFICER WHETHER THIS IS A PAS TEST OR THE ACTUAL CHEMICAL TEST.

-In Orange County a 1st time DUI usually does not include any jail time as long as there is no bodily injury;
+In Orange County a 1st time DUI usually does not include any jail time as long as there is no bodily injury.

-For every DUI that goes to court there is a DMV component which includes a hearing separate from what occurs in court.
-It is possible to win the court portion of the DUI but lose the DMV portion and have your license suspended or revoked and vice versa.
+For every Drunk Driving (DUI) that goes to court there is a DMV component which includes a hearing separate from what occurs in court.
+It is possible to win the court portion of the DUI but lose the DMV portion and have your license suspended and vice versa.
 That is why you must make sure that whomever you hire to defend your DUI case also has experience with the DMV portion of a drunk driving case.
 PLEASE NOTE, YOU MUST CONTACT THE DMV WITHIN 10 DAYS OF BEING ARRESTED OR YOU WILL LOSE YOUR RIGHT TO A HEARING; IF YOU HIRE MR. BRUZZO, HIS OFFICE WILL CONTACT THE DMV FOR YOU.

 The DMV must prove three things in order to take action against your license in the event you are stopped for driving under the influence:

 While it may seem that these elements are easy to prove in fact the DMV has several vulnerabilities.
 First and foremost is that there is generally no testimony at these hearings and thus the hearings are restricted to what is contained in the police report.
-Thus if the report omits certain critical facts then there is no one to testify at the DMV hearing to correct them.
+Thus, if the report omits certain critical facts then there is no one to testify at the DMV hearing to correct them.
 An experienced attorney like Mr. Bruzzo can exploit these vulnerabilities in an effort to help the client keep his driving privilege.